KDugg84/CI-eGrub-MS4-GP/README.md

   * Heroku will now receive the code from GitHub and start building the app using the required packages.

   * Once built you will receive the message 'Your app was successfully deployed' and you can click 'View' to launch your new app.

+### AWS Static & Media Files

+* Create an account by navigating to aws.amazon.com and clicking create an AWS account.
+Fill in your email and password, and a username for your account, and select continue.

+* Now on the account type page, select personal and fill out the required information, click create an account and continue.

+* Next you will be asked to enter a credit card number which will be used for billing if we go above the free usage limits.
+Beyond this, you'll be asked a couple more verification questions then once all required information is confirmed your account will be created.

+* Now you can navigate back to aws.amazon.com and sign-in to your account.

+* Navigate to AWS management console under my account and using the 'find services' search bar, find s3.

+* Now open s3 and create a new bucket to store all your files.

+  * Enter a name for your bucket (recommend naming your bucket the same as your Keroku app).

+  * Select a region (Select the region closest to you like you did when creating your Heroku app).

+  * Uncheck block all public access and acknowledge that the bucket will be public.

+* Now click into your new bucket and set some settings;

+  * On the properties tab and turn on static website hosting.

+  * On the permissions tab;

+    * Paste in a CORS Configuration to set up the required access between your Heroku app and your s3 bucket.
+The code is supplied by CodeInstitute.

+  * In the Bucket Policy tab, select policy generator;

+    * Policy type is 's3 bucket policy'.

+    * Allow all principles using a *.

+    * Actions is 'GetObject'.

+    * Add in your ARN (found on previous page).

+    * Click 'Add statement' then 'Generate policy'.

+    * Copy the policy code and paste it into the bucket policy editor (To allow access to all resources in this bucket add a slash star onto the end of the resource key).

+    * In the Access Control List tab, under the Public Access section, set the list objects permission to everyone.

+* Create a user to access the bucket created.

+  * Search for a new service 'IAM'.

+  * Now open IAM, navigate to 'groups' and click 'Create new group'.

+  * Create a policy by navigating to 'policies' and click 'Create policy'.

+  * Go JSON tab and click 'import managed policy'.

+    * Search for s3 and then import the s3 full access policy.

+    * Replace resource value '*' with your bucket ARN from the bucket policy page.

+    * Click 'Review policy', give it a name and a description and click 'Create policy'.

+* Attach the policy to the group you created.

+  * Navigate to 'groups', select the group you created and on permissions tab select 'Attach policy'.

+  * Search for the policy you created, select it and click 'Attach policy'.

+  * Now to create the user, navigate to 'users' and click 'Add user'

+    * Add username, select programmatic access and click 'Next'.

+    * Add user to a group by selecting the group you created and click 'Next' then click through to the end and click 'Create user'

+    * Now download the CSV file which will contain this users access key and secret access key.

+* To connect to Django, head to your project and install two new packages then freeze them into your requirements.txt;

+  * $ pip3 install

+  * $ pip3 install django-storages

+  * $ pip3 freeze > requirements.txt

+* In settings, add 'storages' to installed apps.

+* To connect Django to s3 add the 'USE_AWS' settings in an 'if' statement to the settings.py which will tell it which bucket it should be communicating with.

+* Create a file called custom_storages.py